Install the Data Plane Profiler Agent

 - Complete the remaining installation wizard steps and exit the wizard.

-- Ensure that all components required for your DPS service have started successfully.
+Ensure that all components required for your DataPlane Platform have started

 Enable Knox SSO for DP Profiler Agent.

 dpprofiler.sso.knox.enabledto true in Advanced dpprofiler-env section in Ambari DP Profiler Configs.

 - Run the following CLI command to export the Knox certificate:

 JAVA_HOME/bin/keytool -export -alias gateway-identity -rfc -file knox-pub-key.cert -keystore /usr/hdp/current/knox-server/data/security/keystores/gateway.jks